What are nasal polyps?

 How are nasal polyps treated?

-For small polyps, Dr. Lieberman may prescribe to relieve inflammation and reduce the size of the polyps.
+For small polyps, Dr. Lieberman might prescribe medication to relieve inflammation and reduce the size of the polyps.
 For larger polyps or when medications aren’t effective, functional endoscopic sinus surgery might be required to remove the polyps and any accompanying infection.

-Functional endoscopic sinus surgery is typically preserves more of the surrounding tissue than traditional “open” surgeries.
-Dr. Lieberman inserts a thin, lighted tube (endoscope) into the nasal cavity or sinus rather opening the area with an incision.
+Functional endoscopic sinus surgery typically preserves more of the surrounding tissue than traditional “open” surgeries.
+Dr. Lieberman will insert a thin, lighted tube (endoscope) into the nasal cavity or sinus rather than opening the area with an incision.
 Micro instruments are used with the endoscope to remove diseased tissue and the polyps.